cbeck88/conf-rs/MOTIVATION.md

 Note that just because this crate doesn't have a feature like subcommands now doesn't mean that I am opposed to that feature -- patches are welcome, and I can certainly see use-cases.
 For example, you may have some targets that are web services, and some that are associated command-line tools, and you may want to be able to share a bunch of config structures between them.

-But it's important to understand that I created this crate primarily to *serve an underserved niche*, which is large 12-factor app web services, and not to try to achieve feature parity with `clap`.
+But it's important to understand that I created this crate primarily to *serve an underserved niche*, which is large 12-factor app projects, and not to try to achieve feature parity with `clap-derive`.
-`clap` is at this point an enormous library and I'm sure that it has many very useful features that I'm still not aware of after years of use.
+`clap` is at this point an enormous library and I'm sure that it has many very useful features that I'm still not aware of after years of use, and many if not all are exposed through `clap-derive` somehow it seems.
-If you have rather complex or specific requirements around CLI argument parsing, then you should probably be using `clap` and not this crate, because this crate is more oriented towards `env` anyways.
+If you have rather complex or specific requirements around CLI argument parsing, then you should probably be using `clap-derive` and not this crate, because this crate is more oriented towards `env` anyways.
 We would need considerably more developer / maintainer energy than I am willing to commit to in order to realize a more ambitious vision.

 Additionally, in my view, optimizing parsing time or code size should not be a major development goal of this crate, because it's very unlikely to have a noticeable benefit for a web service.
-There are half a dozen libraries linked to above that have parsing time and code size as goals, which you can use in situations where that's more important.
+There are [half a dozen libraries]((https://github.com/rosetta-rs/argparse-rosetta-rs)) that have parsing time and code size as goals, which you can use in situations where that's more important.
 That's not to say that I won't take patches that refactor to avoid copies and allocations during parsing and such, but if a patch like that has negative impact on readability of the code, or ease of developing interesting features in the future, then it requires more justification.
 I have made some minimal efforts to avoid needless copies, but as long as performance is comparable to `clap`, then I think users in the targetted niche will be happy.